AdobeDocs/experience-manager-learn.en/help/cloud-service/eventing/overview.md

 >[!IMPORTANT]
 >
 >AEM as a Cloud Service Eventing is only available to registered users in pre-release mode.
-To enable AEM eventing on your AEM as a Cloud Service environment, contact [AEM-Eventing team](mailto:grp-aem-events@adobe.com).
+To enable AEM eventing on your AEM as a Cloud Service environment, contact the <a href="mailto:grp-aem-events@adobe.com">AEM-Eventing team</a>.

 ## What it is